Best Books of 2017 – Fiction & Non-Fiction

 Volga Se Ganga – Rahul Sankrityayan – a fictionalized journey of human evolution through the eyes of a common man.
 This year I read Rahul Sankriyayan for the first time but am trying to read more of his books.
 Another of his books that I read this year was the journey of a wandering Swami called Ghummakkar Swami.

-The Glory of Patan by K M Munshi – First part of the Gujarati classic is a must-read for anyone interested the history of Gujarat or even historical fiction.
+The Glory of Patan by K M Munshi – First part of the Gujarati classic is a must-read for anyone interested in the history of Gujarat or even historical fiction.
 Extremely well translated – it does not lose itsGujaratii flavor and keeps you gripped in a political drama of Solankis of Patan.
 I am keenly looking forward to the next volumes of this work.

 The Boy from Pataliputra by Rahul Mitra – In this first of author’s trilogy based in the time just before the Mauryas came to power, the author takes us to Taxila.
 I have never read any other account that tries to re-create the university environment of Taxila and that of journeys that used to take place between cities like Pataliputra and Taxila.
 Look forward to the next book in the series in 2018.

 Aghori – A Biographical Novel by Manoj Thakkar – This fictionalized biography of an Aghori Baba gives you a sneak peek into the practices of Aghori Panth.
-It tells you the about their journey and their destination.
+It tells you about their journey and their destination.
 This is something again not widely written about.

 Battle for Bittora by Anuja Chauhan – She is one contemporary author who entertains you and makes you smile.
 Love her sense of humor.
 Have read most of her works and would continue to do so.